chtenb/fate/README.md

 Todo
 ====
 SHORT TERM
+- Distinguish between concealment inside and outside selections.
+The epsilon that replaces empty intervals in tfate should be defined as a concealment.
+This changes how often and when the concealment is computed.
+I.e. it is not possible to insert characters now, ony substitutions are supported.
+- Make it easily possible to integrate fate into other text editors.
+- Clipboard should be shared among documents to make it possible to copy paste across.
 - Make all pure functional computations w.r.t. positions in text contract based, because they appear to suffer from bugs very often.
 - Implement repeat